AlienMajik/pwnagotchi_plugins/README.md

 1. Open a browser and go to `http://<pwnagotchi-ip>/plugins/skyhigh/` to view a detailed map and table of aircraft data.
 2. From the pwnagotchi plugins page, you can just click on the skyhigh plugin to open it as well.

-The map uses distinct icons for helicopters and airplanes, with popups showing callsign, type, and altitude.
+The map uses distinct icons for helicopters (red), commercial jets (blue), small planes (yellow), drones (purple), gliders (orange), and military aircraft (green).
+Popups show callsign, model, registration, altitude, velocity, track, squawk, and DB flags.
+Clicking a marker toggles the aircraft’s flight path visualization, showing its recent trajectory.

 ## Configuration Options